| | | | |

 Nutrition Facts from a box of frozen Apple Blossoms from Chudleigh's.

-Nutrition Facts in Chudleigh’s Apple Blossoms
+Nutrition Facts

 For being such a petite dessert, these DO pack a lot of calories!
 There are 350 calories per apple blossom, but fortunately only 13 grams of added sugar.
 There are 17 grams of fat, 4 grams of protein, and 2 grams of fiber.

-Price and Servings for Chudleigh’s Apple Blossoms
+Price and Servings for Frozen Apple Blossoms from Costco

 These were $8.99 for a box of 12 at my local Costco.
 Per each, that’s only 75 cents, which is a bargain.
 I think these are an especially good value for single people (ahem) or couples, because the servings are individually portioned and convenient to prepare.